grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/04 SSL-TLS/Online Certificate Status Protocol -OCSP-.md

 ## What is OCSP?

-Online Certificate Status Protocol (OCSP) is a protocol that web browsers and clients can use to check the status of an issued TLS certificate with a Certificate Authority (CA), making sure it has not been revoked for whatever purpose.
+The Online Certificate Status Protocol (OCSP) lets web browsers and clients check the status of an issued TLS certificate with a Certificate Authority (CA), ensuring that the certificate has not been revoked.

+There are different ways to check whether the certificate has been revoked.
-This can be done in different ways, putting the burden on different parties:
+Each way places the burden on different parties:

-- The browser/client: talk to the CA (or by CA entrusted OCSP responder) with OCSP.
-One downside with this approach is that the CA's servers need to be available which might not always be the case.
+- The browser/client: talk to the CA (or through a CA&ndash;entrusted OCSP responder) with OCSP.
+One downside with this approach is that the CA's servers need to be available.

-- The browser vendor: maintain a regularly updated list of certificate revocations by talking to the CAs (or by CA entrusted OCSP responder) and then distributing this list to the browsers running on users' machines.
+- The browser vendor: maintain an up-to-date list of certificate revocations by talking to the CAs (or through a CA&ndash;entrusted OCSP responder) and distributing this list to the browsers running on users' machines.
-- The server side: the server handles the interaction with the CA (or by CA entrusted OCSP responder), caching the results of the periodic updates and including a "stapled response" (referred to as OCSP stapling) in the TLS connection setup with the browser/client.
+- The server side: the server handles the interaction with the CA (or through a CA&ndash;entrusted OCSP responder), caching the results of the periodic updates and including a "stapled response" (referred to as OCSP stapling) in the TLS connection setup with the browser/client.

 ## OCSP with k6

-At the moment k6 supports OCSP stapling, receiving and parsing a stapled response as part of the TLS connection setup.
-The OCSP response information is available on the `ocsp.stapled_response` property of the response object.
+k6 supports OCSP stapling.
+The application can receive and parse a stapled response as part of the TLS connection setup.
+The OCSP response information is available in the `ocsp.stapled_response` property of the response object.

 <CodeGroup labels={["OCSP stapled response properties example"]} lineNumbers={[true]}>